 - How big the property is (number of rooms)

-- Which areas of the property the sitter have access to - include a description of each of the rooms
+- Which areas of the property the sitter have access to - including a description of each of the rooms

 - Any noteworthy features about the property - e.g. large garden, swimming pool, beachfront